-Many of the hiking trails also open up during this month, allowing hikers to access much more of the park, especially trails at lower elevation.
-While there will be more visitors in the May than in winter, there are significantly less visitors than in the summer months which will make for a much quieter and more peaceful visit.
+Many of the hiking trails also open up during this month, allowing hikers to access much more of the park, especially trails at lower elevations.
+While there will be more visitors in May than in winter, there are significantly fewer visitors than in the summer months which will make for a much quieter and more peaceful visit.
 The rivers and waterfalls also will be flowing tremendously this time of year as the snow at the higher elevations is melting with the longer days and warmer temperatures.
-And while the weather in May won’t be as predictable and warm as the summer, May is very spring like with little snow and generally warm temperatures that allow guests without winter gear to be able to visit the park especially toward the end of month.
+And while the weather in May won’t be as predictable and warm as the summer, May is very spring-like with little snow and generally warm temperatures that allow guests without winter gear to be able to visit the park, especially toward the end of the month.

 DRAWBACKS OF VISITING IN MAY

-The biggest drawback to visiting in May is that the weather can be somewhat unpredictable.
+The biggest drawback to visiting in May is the weather can be somewhat unpredictable.
 It could be clear and sunny; or cloudy and cold with snow.
-Visitors will need to be prepared for any type of weather with layers and rain gear.
+Visitors need to be prepared for any type of weather with layers and rain gear.
 Those planning on camping will need to bring winter gear in case of late snows in addition to very warm layers as even if the days are sunny, the nights will be cold.
 Know that it will be chilly in the morning, so start your day with gloves, a hat, and a jacket that you can take off as it warms up throughout the day.
-Visitors that are not prepared for winter-like weather will at best be miserable and cold if bad weather moves in and at worst in danger of hypothermia or worse.
 Most cases of hypothermia in the park occur when the temperature is between 30 and 50 degrees, so it is very important to stay dry and out of the wind if the weather turns bad.
-Put on warm layers before you are shivering and break out your rain gear before you get wet to prevent this condition which can be life threatening.
+Put on warm layers before you are shivering and break out your rain gear before you get wet to prevent this condition which can be life-threatening.

 THINGS TO DO IN MAY

 This is also a wonderful time of the year for wildlife viewing.
 It is the elk calving season in Mammoth Hot Springs, and bison calving season in Lamar Valley.
 Be very careful around the elk at this time.
 Female elk (called cows) are very protective of their calves and can become aggressive.
 It is nearly impossible to drive through the park and not see some of these majestic animals as they often are on the side of the road or on the road itself.
-There is also an abundance of water fowl and animals in the weasel family such as beavers, martens, long tailed weasels, and river otters that can be seen by patient visitors throughout the park.
+There is also an abundance of waterfowl and animals in the weasel family such as beavers, martens, long-tailed weasels, and river otters that can be seen by patient visitors throughout the park.
 Photography of these animals, of course, is a popular pastime, as well as photography of the landscape and the iconic geothermal features that Yellowstone is famous for.
-If you’re daring enough, try out some night sky photography in the park’s stary skies or with a geyser or hotspring in the foreground.
+If you’re daring enough, try out some night sky photography in the park’s starry skies or with a geyser or hot spring in the foreground.
 These unique features make for stunning photos.

 THings to see in may

 Yellowstone Lake: The main feature of the southern half of the park, Yellowstone Lake comes with a surplus of hiking trails, hot springs, and geothermal features to appreciate.
-In May, some of the surface might still be frozen with the winter ice as this is the largest high elevation of lake in North America at around 20 miles long and 14 miles wide sitting above 7500 feet in elevation.
-One of the lakes most interesting pieces of history is the presence of the native cutthroat trout which is a fish native to the Pacific despite Yellowstone lake being on the eastern side of the continental divide and draining to the Atlantic.
-Scientist now believe that the fish swim up a now dry waterway that drained to the Pacific Ocean and crossed the continental divide to the lake.
+In May, some of the surfaces might still be frozen with winter ice.
+Yellowstone Lake is the largest high-elevation in North America at 20 miles long and 14 miles wide sitting above 7,500 feet in elevation.
+One of the lake’s most interesting pieces of history is the presence of the native cutthroat trout which is native to the Pacific Ocean despite Yellowstone Lake being on the eastern side of the continental divide and draining to the Atlantic.
+Scientists now believe that the fish swim up a now-dry waterway that drained to the Pacific Ocean and crossed the continental divide to the lake.
+Neat!

-Lamar Valley: In the north eastern section of the park lies the Lamar valley, much more out-of-the-way then the very popular Hayden Valley where guests usually go to view the wildlife.
-While Hayden Valley is a great option for wildlife viewing, Lamar Valley offers a much quieter experience with bison and the northern heard of elk inhabiting this area of the park.
+Lamar Valley: In the northeastern section of the park lies the Lamar Valley, much more out-of-the-way than the very popular Hayden Valley where guests usually go to view the wildlife.
+While Hayden Valley is a great option for wildlife viewing, Lamar Valley offers a much quieter experience with bison and the northern herd of elk inhabiting this area of the park.
 This valley is also your best chance to see Yellowstone’s native wolf population as these elusive predators hunt and live in this valley and can often be seen around dawn and dusk.